-1. Department of Dermatology and Venereology, Hospital São João, Oporto, Portugal. email@example.com
+Rowell syndrome - case report and review of the literature1.
+Department of Dermatology and Venereology, Hospital São João, Oporto, Portugal. email@example.com 2.
+Department

 Rowell syndrome is a rare distinctive entity first described in 1963 by Rowell and coworkers.
 It consists in erythema multiforme-like lesions associated with lupus erythematosus.
 Zeitouni et al. recently redefined the major and minor diagnostic criteria.
 Major criteria are lupus erythematosus, erythema multiforme-like lesions and speckled pattern of antinuclear antibody.
 Minor criteria are chilblains, positive anti-La (SS-B) or anti-Ro (SS-A) antibody and reactive rheumatoid factor.
 We report a case of a 63-year-old woman, with no previous history of lupus erythematosus, who developed erythema multiforme-like lesions and laboratory findings consistent with Rowell syndrome.

 In 1963 Rowell and coworkers reported a new syndrome characterized by erythema multiforme-like lesions, discoid lupus, positive test for rheumatoid factor (RF), speckled antinuclear antibodies and a positive saline extract of human tissue (anti-Sj-T) .
 Subsequently Rowell syndrome (RS) was described in patients with systemic lupus erythematosus and subacute lupus erythematosus .